Yaxuanzhang5/app-review-source-validation/README.md

 - create quality flags
 - record ingestion run metadata
 - generate validation outputs
+- continue repeated collection from an existing SQLite database

+For repeated collection testing, the existing `google_play_reviews.sqlite` database should be reused instead of starting from an empty database.

 ---

 ## Next Steps

-The immediate repeated run confirms duplicate handling.
-The next step is to run the same pipeline at later collection times.
+The immediate duplicate handling run confirms that the pipeline can avoid duplicate review rows when the same records are collected again.

+The Day 2 repeated collection run confirms that the pipeline can continue from an existing database and capture previously unseen review records after time has passed.

 The next repeated tests should check:

 - whether the pipeline remains stable across several collection runs
-- whether new reviews can be captured over time
+- whether new reviews can continue to be captured over time
 - whether already-known reviews continue to be identified as existing records
 - whether run-level metadata remains consistent
 - whether quality flags remain stable across repeated runs